renehorstmann/rhc/style.md

 ### <a name="S-oo-interfaces"></a>Interfaces
 Often interfaces perform a better job, compared to inheritance, to provide an easy OOP-feel.
 An interface only consists of virtual methods and so is like an abstract class without data.
-In C you also must also add an void * for the implementation:
+In C you also must also add an void * or space for the implementation.
+Using void * you have to use the pimpl idiom, in where the class is malloced on new.

 ```c